consbio/Leaflet.Basemaps/README.md

 Each basemap is represented using a tile from the underlying tile service.
 Choose the tile x, y, z that provides the best looking representative basemap image for your application.

+Note: this automatically adds the first basemap in your list to the map during initialization, so you don't need to add that TileLayer to your map.

 Example usage: